Fireye04/coffee/content/writing/them.md

     original: '2025-11-09T16:08:30-07:00'
 ---

+### Content Warning
+This story contains content involving death and suicide.

 The first time I met them was in middle school.
 They walked up to me, step by deliberate step as I hung in the boy's restroom, our eyes meeting somewhere far away.
 They stopped; I felt a whisper of their outstretched hand caressing my cheek.